giantswarm/gitops-template/docs/add_appcr.md

     ```

-    Remove the `patchesStrategicMerge:` section in case you're not going to override config options from the App Template
-    (unlikely, probably makes sense only if you override Secret only).
+    In unlikely case you're not going to override the configuration from the Template App (probably makes sense only if
+    you override Secret only), please remove the `patchesStrategicMerge:` section and skip the following two points, which
+    describe how to create config patch configuration.

 1. Create a patch configuration file, that will enhance your App Template with a `userConfig` attribute (refer to
     [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how `config`